AutomatedProcessImprovement/knockouts-optimization/README.md

 This can be safely ignored as long as the grid contains at least one parameter combination that results in a valid dataset, and the rule discovery module is able to return meaningful rules.

-### About pm4py

-A bug was found in the `pm4py/filtering.py` module and the maintainers were informed.

-At the time of writing, the bugfix is not yet available in the pm4py version published on pypy.

-If you get an error along the lines of "`Unbound local variable EventLog...`", refer to [this commit](https://github.com/pm4py/pm4py-core/commit/65e1f1b0bbd0747fe81eb049780874608a395d6e) (done by a pm4py maintainer).